 Vernon Robertson is a convert to the Catholic faith.
 He was born in Scotland and immigrated to Toronto, Canada in 1966.
-He and his wife Maureen have been married 43 years and have three children and eleven grandchildren.
-They reside in Pitt Meadows, BC and are members of St. Luke’s Parish.
+He and his wife Maureen have been married 46 years and have three children and eleven grandchildren.
+They reside in Pitt Meadows, BC and are members of St. Patrick's Parish in Maple Ridge, BC.

 In 1994, Vernon founded Catholic Evangelization Training Ministries (CETM) in Vancouver.
 The ministry conducted training programs and evangelization conferences for many years, including bringing the Alpha course to parishes across Vancouver.
 Vernon has spoken at events in Ireland, Slovakia, Hungary, Romania, the USA and throughout Canada.